Mary A. Bell

-Mary A. Bell (1873–1941) was an African-American artist and illustrator.
+Mary A. Bell (July 2, 1873 – September 20, 1941) was a self-taught African-American artist and illustrator.
 She produced over 150 known works featuring mostly women of all classes and races in their daily lives.
 She was little known during her life, but became more prominent after a showcase of her art at Yale University in the 1980s.

 Early life

 Bell was born on July 2, 1873, in Washington, D.C., to James F. Bell and Susanna County.
+She received no formal training in illustration, instead working various domestic jobs until her 60s.

-Bell received no formal training in illustration, instead working various domestic jobs until her 60s.
-In the 1920s, Bell worked for Edward Peter Pierce, justice of the Massachusetts Supreme Judicial Court, as well as for the sculptor Gaston Lachaise and his wife, Isabel.
+In the 1920s, Bell worked as a domestic servant for Edward Peter Pierce, justice of the Massachusetts Supreme Judicial Court, as well as for the sculptor Gaston Lachaise and his wife, Isabel.
 During this time, Bell would spend her evenings in her room, drawing simple images, many of women.
 Isabel Lachaise described these drawings as "miracles" and recommended them to Bell's later patron Carl Van Vechten.